kt3k/moneybit/README.md

 - `date` is the date of the trade.
 - `desc` is the description of the trade.
 - `dr` means the debits of the trade.
   - `dr` has at least one account.
-In this case, it has `Cash in bank` account with the amount 1000.
+In this case, it has `Cash in bank` account with the amount `1000`.
   - `dr` can have multiple accounts.
 - `cr` means the credits of the trade.
   - `cr` has at least one account.
-In this case, it has `Capital` account with the amount 1000.
+In this case, it has `Capital` account with the amount `1000`.
   - `cr` can have multiple accounts.
-- The total amount of the credits and debits must be the same.
+- The total amount of the credits and debits must be the same in a account.

 # Chart YAML

-This file defines which account belongs to which account type.
+This file defines which account belongs to which major account type.
 For example, the account `Sales` belongs `Revenue`, `Cash` belongs to `Asset` etc.

 The format is like the following: